PayU/envboss/README.md

 # env-vars-config
-This package helps you organize all environment variables in one place it take each <ENV_PARAM_NAME> from `process.env` and creates an envionmentVariables object with `process.env[<ENV_PARAM_NAME>]` as it's value.
+This package helps you organize all environment variables in one place.
-So you can require it from anywhere.
+It takes each <ENV_PARAM_NAME> from `process.env` and creates an envionmentVariables object with `process.env[<ENV_PARAM_NAME>]` as it's value, so you can require it from anywhere.

 In case you wouldnt like to validate envparams pass pass false to
 ```createEnvObject(ENV_VARS_CONFIG,false)```